 WordPress is not a piece of desktop software but it does operate like “software” on a web server.
 It’s a PHP/MySQL blogging platform that’s open source and used by over 25% of the Internet’s websites.

 Some WordPress users may be surprised to learn that WordPress actually does have keyboard shortcuts.
-They change whether you’re focused in the text editor or moving through dashboard navigation.
+They change whether you’re focused on the text editor or moving through dashboard navigation.
 But if you’re constantly building or writing in WordPress then you’ll really want to memorize these shortcuts and keep them close by for reference.

 This WordPress Mega Cheatsheet is perhaps the best resource in the history of WordPress resources(maybe exaggerating, but not by much).